5-9 Surrey Street, Croydon CR0 1RG

 At ground floor are three further commercial units providing active frontage to Surrey Street and will help to attract footfall to Surrey Street and the market.
-These units will have retail, cafe, restaurant, office and D1/D2 community use.
+These units have retail, cafe, restaurant, office and D1/D2 community use.

 Above the commercial space, are a total of 60 apartments (34 x 1 bed, 25 x 2 bed and 1 x 3 bed).
 Of these 17 units are allocated as shared ownership which can be pepper potted throughout the scheme.
 There is 1 self-contained rental unit at ground floor.
 The remaining 42 units are allocated a private.
 10% of the units are wheelchair compliant.
 There are two residential cores directly opposite each other which are entered from Surrey Street through an external arcade.
 The communal courtyard is also accessed at ground floor from Surrey Street, providing external amenity and play space.
 In addition there is a mix of communal roof terraces, inset balconies and winter gardens within the residential units.
-The scheme has been devised following a series of pre-application meetings with planning officers, a pre-application presentation to Croydon's planning committee, feedback from 4 public consultation evenings, design input from Hoodoos and consultation meetings with Surrey Street market and local business.
+The scheme was devised following a series of pre-application meetings and engagement with planning officers, a pre-application presentation to Croydon's planning committee, feedback from 4 public consultation evenings, design input from Hoodoos and consultation meetings with Surrey Street market and local business.

 For press and enquiries please contact firstname.lastname@example.org.